-In July 2011, the Committee adopted and approved a formal Annual Cash Bonus Plan or Bonus Plan for its Named Executive Officers for fiscal year 2012 performance and for each subsequent fiscal year, unless amended, which the Committee used to determine the annual bonuses awarded to Named Executive Officers.
+In July 2011, the Committee adopted and approved a formal Annual Cash Bonus Plan (the "Bonus Plan") for its Named Executive Officers for fiscal year 2012 performance and for each subsequent fiscal year, unless amended, which the Committee used to determine the annual bonuses awarded to Named Executive Officers.
 The Committee may also make discretionary bonuses outside of the framework of the Bonus Plan, but in general, each participant's annual cash bonus under the Bonus Plan will be determined by multiplying the participant's annual base salary for the applicable fiscal year by (a) a corporate goal achievement percentage ranging from 0% to 100%, (b) a target bonus percentage for such participant, generally targeted for the 50th percentile of our peer groups, and (c) a corporate factor ranging from 0 to 1.5, based on the Company's achievement of corporate goals, the participant's achievement of individual goals, share price performance, and other factors as determined by the Committee.

 The Company's corporate goals are set at or around the beginning of each fiscal year by the Committee, based on recommendations by the Company's management.
 At the end of each fiscal year, the Committee will determine the extent to which the corporate goals were achieved (expressed as a percentage) and each participant's corporate factor based on a quantitative and qualitative review of such participant's performance, in addition to the Company's share price performance.
-Each participant's individual goals will be set at the beginning of each fiscal year.
+Each participant's individual goals, which are aligned to support the corporate goals, are also set at the beginning of each fiscal year.
 A fiscal year-end evaluation of each participant may weight individual goals, and the applicable individual factor will be determined based on a quantitative and qualitative review of performance.
-The Committee's chair will recommend the CEO's individual goals and individual factor to the Committee and the CEO will recommend other executive officers individual goals and individual factor to the Committee.
+The Committee's chair will recommend the CEO's individual goals and individual factors to the Committee.
 All individual goals and individual factors will be set by the Committee.
 Corporate goals and individual goals may be modified by the Committee during the applicable fiscal year based on operational and financial developments.